 - Actively look around and become aware of my surroundings and the beauty of nature, or even the architecture of the City.
 I am seeking to drop into a mindful awareness of the present moment.

-- Even when not feeling overly happy I try and put ‘a smile on my dial’.
-Nine times out of ten it helps kick me into a happy space anyway, especially when other people walking past engage with you with a look or a smile themselves.
+- Even when not feeling overly happy, I try and put ‘a smile on my dial’.
+Nine times out of ten it helps kick me into a happy space anyway, especially when other people walking past engage with a look or a smile themselves.

 - Aim to achieve a ‘flow state‘ and to be one with the rhythm, movement and the moment

 Some resources for meditation / mindfulness for all ages.
 I suggest that even the sites for children and teens are great for all ages!

 - Big Shakti – http://www.bigshakti.com – the website of my meditation teacher – Dr Swami Shankardev Saraswati.
 In particular have a look at an example meditation here.

 - Meditation Australia – free open source meditation resources main site here and sub-site for Children & Young People here.

 - Smiling Mind – mindfulness and meditation for young people (and the young at heart) – app based resources some free some minimal fee